jaarpa/SHIPcal_demo/README.md

 #### Otherwise

-If you are using a different enviroment manager different to conda or no enviroment manager at all you can similarly run in the virtual enviroment (if you have any) in your terminal
+If you are using an enviroment manager different to conda or no enviroment manager at all you can similarly run in the virtual enviroment (if you have any) in your terminal
 ```
 pip3 install -r requirements.txt
 ```